automl/CARP-S/README.md

 Setup Database if you want to log to database (mysql)

 ### Database
-🚧 UNDER CONSTRUCTION 🚧

-Current Status: SQLite is used as a database for testing.
-Once the database server is up and running, we will switch to MySQL.
+Using SQLite vs. MySQL has some slight differences.
+Using SQLite is straightforward; you get a local database file but parallel execution is not efficient at all.
+You configure the used database in the [pyexperimenter.yaml](smacbenchmarking/container/py_experimenter.yaml) file by changing the `provider` to `mysql` or `sqlite`.

-Before you can start any jobs, the jobs need to be dispatched to the database.
+In any case, before you can start any jobs, the jobs need to be dispatched to the database.
 To this end, call the file `create_cluster_configs.py` with the desired hydra arguments.
 This can be done locally or on the server if you can execute python there directly.
 If you execute it locally, the database file `smacbenchmarking.db` will be created in the current directory and